 In terms of the substance, there are two significant legal and constitutional points to come from the judgment: sovereignty and direct effect.
 These will be addressed in turn.
 Before doing so however, it is important to consider the actual decision in the case, which can be succinctly stated by reference to paragraphs 92 and 94 of the judgment, ‘[i]nterpreting the ECA 72 in the light of the constitutional background … we consider that it is clear that Parliament intended to legislate by that Act so as to introduce EU law into domestic law … in such a way that this could not be undone by exercise of Crown prerogative power.
 With the enactment of the ECA 1972, the Crown has no prerogative power to effect a withdrawal from the Community Treaties on whose continued existence the EU law rights introduced into domestic law depend … The Crown therefore has no prerogative power to effect a withdrawal from the relevant Treaties by giving notice under Article 50 of the TEU. … the clear and necessary implication … is that Parliament intended EU rights to have effect in domestic law and that this effect should not be capable of being undone or overridden by action taken by the Crown in exercise of its prerogative powers. …’.
 All the judgment has actually done therefore is clarified that the decision to start the Brexit process is not one for the PM alone exercising prerogative powers associated with Treaty making in international law, but rather for Parliament, presumably in the form of legislative enactment.
 The objection therefore, which has been markedly displayed by both politicians and the press, is actually with Parliamentary involvement in the Article 50 invocation decision, and should not have been phrased in terms of an attack on the judicial decision.
 This is because the judges have not adjudicated on the referendum result, just who takes the decision to start the process and effectively decide what ‘Leave’ means, as this was not defined by consensus between parties to the Leave campaign prior to the referendum vote.
 In terms of sovereignty, this is paradoxical.

 One of the issues on which the referendum was fought by the Leave campaign was to reinstate Parliamentary Sovereignty by ‘taking back control’ from Brussels.
-It is particularly noteworthy that during the House of Commons debates on the EU Referendum Bill, an MP quoted a well-known constitutional historian and academic as saying that referendums are used where it is thought that the Parliamentary system cannot provide the required level of legitimacy.4)Owen Patterson HC Deb 7 September 2015 column 110 volume 599, ‘it is worth remembering the comment made by Professor Vernon Bogdanor, which I mentioned earlier.
-He taught the Prime Minister a little something.
-He said that “one purpose of a referendum…is to secure legitimacy for decisions where Parliament alone can not secure that legitimacy.”
-Paradoxically, both politicians and lawyers alike cited the preservation of Parliamentary Sovereignty as the reason for supporting Brexit, whilst at the same time backing the use of a referendum because of a lack of legitimacy in the Parliamentary system.
+It is particularly noteworthy that during the House of Commons debates on the EU Referendum Bill, an MP quoted a well-known constitutional historian and academic as saying that referendums are used where it is thought that the Parliamentary system cannot provide the required level of legitimacy.Owen Patterson HC Deb 7 September 2015 column 110 volume 599, ‘it is worth remembering the comment made by Professor Vernon Bogdanor, which I mentioned earlier.
+He taught the Prime Minister a … Continue reading Paradoxically, both politicians and lawyers alike cited the preservation of Parliamentary Sovereignty as the reason for supporting Brexit, whilst at the same time backing the use of a referendum because of a lack of legitimacy in the Parliamentary system.
 It is therefore another paradox to now criticise the judges for deciding to uphold Parliamentary sovereignty (discussed in paragraphs 21 to 23 of the judgment) by interpreting Parliament’s intention as expressed in the ECA 1972 as preventing the Executive from acting contrary to that intention through use of the prerogative.
 The judges’ decision was actually a conservative view of the principle of Parliamentary sovereignty based on a logical application of UK constitutional law which was actually supported by some MPs, and indeed campaigned for, in the run up to the referendum.